-- A7.125 As noted above, the 1800 MHz benchmarks for Ireland and Sweden in Section 3 are based on a revision to the derivation of the 2.6 GHz proxy, as compared with the August 2014 consultation.
-We now explain this revision (which we made in the February 2015 consultation). - A7.126 In our August 2014 consultation, when calculating the average ratio of 2.6 GHz to 800 MHz for the purpose of developing our proxy 2.6 GHz values in Ireland and Sweden, we included ratios from all countries in our data set where both bands had been auctioned.
-An update of these ratios is set out in Table A7.7. - A7.127 The approach in the August 2014 consultation made no distinction between the different countries in the Table A7.7 when calculating the average ratios (which, in the August 2014 consultation were 10.7% and 9.6% on a net and gross basis respectively).
-However, as explained in the February 2015 consultation, we now consider that it is appropriate to recognise that the evidence from different countries differs in terms of its quality, as we do when using our tiering approach in the categorisation of the benchmarks.
-Based on our analysis in Annex 8, we consider that the following countries provide more useful evidence of the ratio of 2.6 GHz prices to 800 MHz prices: Austria, Germany (2010), Italy and Spain.
-We also consider that the ratio in the UK falls into this category.
+- A7.103 As noted above, the 1800 MHz benchmarks for Ireland and Sweden in Section 3 are based on a revision to the derivation of the 2.6 GHz proxy, as compared with the August 2014 consultation.
+We now explain this revision. - A7.104 In our August 2014 consultation, when calculating the average ratio of 2.6 GHz to 800 MHz for the purpose of developing our proxy 2.6 GHz values in Ireland and Sweden, we included ratios from all countries in our data set where both bands had been auctioned.87 An update of these ratios is set out in Table A7.7. - A7.105 The approach in the August 2014 consultation made no distinction between the different countries in the Table A7.7 when calculating the average ratios (which, in the August 2014 consultation were 10.7% and 9.6% on a net and gross basis respectively).
+However, we now consider that it is appropriate to recognise that the evidence from different countries differs in terms of its quality, as we do when using our tiering approach in the categorisation of the benchmarks.
+Based on our analysis in Annex 8, we consider that the following countries provide more useful evidence of the ratio of 2.6 GHz prices to 800 MHz prices: Austria, Germany, Italy and Spain.88 We also consider that the ratio in the UK falls into this category.
 We refer to these countries in the discussion below as the "five ratio countries"; and they are highlighted in bold in Table A7.7.

-117 For the purpose of deriving these ratios, in countries where we do not observe prices for 800 MHz both net and gross of expected DTT co-existence costs, we assume that these costs are the same proportion of the 800 MHz net value as in the UK (i.e. 10%), and apply this adjustment to the observed 800 MHz price in the benchmark country.
+87 For the purpose of deriving these ratios, in countries where we do not observe prices for 800 MHz both net and gross of expected DTT co-existence costs, we assume that these costs are the same proportion of the 800 MHz net value as in the UK (i.e 10%), and apply this adjustment to the observed 800 MHz price in the benchmark country.